Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/include.rst

     What if there is a loop within includes (e.g. A includes B which includes A)?

 Technically this is possible but in practice, it's as useful as a program which is stuck on an infinite loop.
-Whatever happens (out of memory error or actual detection of this problem by the implementation) the build surely has no way to succeed.
+Whatever happens (out of memory error or actual detection of this problem by the compiler) the build surely has no way to succeed.
 If there is a situation of dependencies within code leading to this, the code must either be reordered or employ *forward declarations* to break some dependencies.

 ``<>`` vs ``""``
 ################